Zentox/University-Public/templates/latex/README.md

 # Section name
 Templates - LaTeX
-- TUDa Ci

 # Description
-This directory is used for the use of templates that are used for the Darmstadt University of Technology and can be used for various activities.
+This directory is used for the use of LaTeX related templates that can be used for various activities.

 # Programming Languages
 - LaTeX